highdeftant/highdeftant/README.md

 ## `$whoami`

 - I'm Anthony 🧔🏾‍♂️
-- I love Programming, Technology and Networking 👨🏾‍💻🛜
+- Interests are Programming, Technology and Networking 👨🏾‍💻🛜
 - I currently use Arch Linux and write in Python and Bash 🌍
-- Widening my current knowledge by developing on the Flipper Zero
+- Learning pentesting by developing on and using the Flipper Zero